Take One Small Step, Georgia with GPB and StoryCorps

 How One Small Step Works

 - For people interested in getting matched for a conversation, the first step is to fill out the One Small Step Questionnaire.

 - Your responses will help us find the best conversation partner for you.
 Remember: People are complex - and rarely, if ever, “exact opposites.”
 We’ll read your answers carefully to pair you with someone with a perspective different from your own.
 Fruitful matching takes time, so we thank you in advance for your patience.

 - If we find a match for you, we’ll reach out to hear more about your goals.
 When we schedule the One Small Step conversation, we share materials to help you prepare.

-- A day or two before the recording appointment, the facilitator will do a short “tech check” with you to make sure the StoryCorps virtual recording platform works on your device.
+- A day or two before the virtual recording appointment, the facilitator will do a short “tech check” with you to make sure the StoryCorps virtual recording platform works on your device.
 If the recording appointment is in person, the facilitator will contact you to confirm appointment details, recording location, and masking guidelines if applicable.

 The One Small Step Experience:

 - At your One Small Step appointment, you meet your conversation partner, and a facilitator provides an orientation, ground rules, and suggested questions.